Sign Up

 2. Asked: July 14, 2025In: Vocabulary

-Whats the difference between defuse and diffuse?
+Whats the difference between late and lately?

 Prashant